-- Using videos
+- Create and upload videos

-- Include consistent, updated, quality content – always look to your best performing content and how it differs from content with a high bounce rate
+- Include consistent, updated, quality content – always look to your best performing content and how it differs from content with a high rate

-5. Include Relevant Links and Suggestions
+4. Include Relevant Links and Suggestions to Decrease Bounce Rate

 It’s also a good idea to place links to popular posts and pages in your sidebar for quick navigation.